aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/eikhah-for-the-earth-sorrow-hope-and-action-from-the-shalom-center.html.md

 Choose a place for your gathering.
 Things to think about: Do you want to meet at synagogue or community center?
 At a space that has been used for interfaith gathering?
 At a more public space in your community?
 At a riverside or lakeside outdoors?
 At a place denoting political power -- e.g. a Senator's Home Office, a regional EPA headquarters, etc?
 By a gas station or power plant or other visible symbol of fossil fuel and dirty energy in your local community?

-If you plan to use our English readings as a supplement to the <a href="https://opensiddur.org/keriyat-hatorah/megillat-eikhah-lamentations-for-tisha-bav-by-rabbi-david-seidenberg/">traditional Eikha</a>, you can do that either by reading one section between each of the five chapters of Eikha, or by using the readings at the end or the beginning and end of your Eikha to frame or deepen the meaning of the reading.
-In this way, our Eikha joins the tradition of <em>kinnot</em> (dirges sung after the chanting of Eikhah that often focus on other times of destruction in addition to the destruction of the Temples.)
+If you plan to use our English readings as a supplement to the <a href="https://opensiddur.org/keriyat-hatorah/megillat-eikhah-lamentations-for-tisha-bav-by-rabbi-david-seidenberg/">traditional Eikha</a>, you can do that either by reading one section between each of the five chapters of Eikha, or by using the readings at the end or the beginning and end of your Eikhah to frame or deepen the meaning of the reading.
+In this way, our Eikhah joins the tradition of <em>kinnot</em> (dirges sung after the chanting of Eikhah that often focus on other times of destruction in addition to the destruction of the Temples.)

 You may also choose, if you have the capability, to show a slide show of images of the BP oil disaster and other threats to the environment, during or after your Hebrew reading of Eikha.
 For an example, see the <a href="https://www.youtube.com/user/TheShalomCenter/videos">Shalom Center Youtube video</a>.